prody/ProDy/doc/howtos/select/operations.rst

 >>> only_protein = prot.select('protein')
 >>> print only_protein
-"protein" from 1p38 (2833 atoms; 1 coordinate sets, active set index: 0)
+Selection "protein" from 1p38
 >>> only_non_protein = ~only_protein
 >>> print only_non_protein
-"not (protein) " from 1p38 (129 atoms; 1 coordinate sets, active set index: 0)
+Selection "not (protein) " from 1p38

 >>> water = prot.select('water')
 >>> print water
-"water" from 1p38 (129 atoms; 1 coordinate sets, active set index: 0)
+Selection "water" from 1p38

 This shows that, structure 1p38 does not contain any non-water hetero atoms.